 JAZZ AND WEDDING PHOTOGRAPHY

-I was listening Miles Davis Sanctury, from Bitches Brew album, and I found a relationship between what I do, wedding photography, and this theme.
-Maybe a bit entwined if some jazz purist read this but wedding photographic cover does not stay very far from a theme played by ears and fingers used to travels between the chords.
+The wedding photographer was listening to Miles Davis’s Sanctuary, from Bitches Brew’s album, and found a relationship between what I do, wedding photography, and this theme.
+Maybe a bit entwined if some jazz purist read this but the wedding photographic cover does not stay very far from a theme played by ears and fingers used to travel between the chords.

 I explain.
-As jazz, the wedding day have a theme.
-We know that we have a pathway: get ready in the house of the bride and groom, ceremony place, venue to the party and the session with the couple.
+Like jazz, the wedding day has a theme.
+We know that we have a pathway: get ready in the house of the bride and groom, the ceremony place, the venue for the party, and the session with the couple.
 That we know from a piece of paper.
-The jazz musician have a tune to follow.
-But we never know what we gonna find at each place and everytime we need to make changes, improvise, change the beat, fast, fast, fast.
-Slow, very slow and…very fast.
-The soloists adapt the theme to is own feelings as the bride and groom have the need to adapt in the moment, because the make up artist take a bit longer, the granny arrive and the bride need to kiss her, the bride bouquet has not been delivered and…so…so…so on.
-Going to church we, the wedding photographers, need to go fast because the priest do not like to wait but a big truck take over the road, so it is slow, but now it is time to start a new theme at the door of the church.
+The jazz musician has a tune to follow.
+But we never know what we gonna find at each place and every time we need to make changes, improvise, change the beat, fast, fast, fast.
+Slow, very slow, and…very fast.
+The soloists adapt the theme to their own feelings as the bride and groom have the need to adapt at the moment because the makeup artist takes a bit longer, the granny arrives and the bride needs to kiss her, and the bride’s bouquet has not been delivered, and…so…so…so on.
+Going to church we, the wedding photographers, need to go fast because the priest does not like to wait but a big truck takes over the road, so it is slow, but now it is time to start a new theme at the door of the church.
 In time.

-Of course the wedding of Tânia and Bruno was not different.
-The theme, the necessary improvisation, not letting the time without time to be in time and the soloists always glowing and perfect as it should be in such important performance.
+Of course, the wedding of Tânia and Bruno was not different.
+The theme, the necessary improvisation, not letting the time without time be in time, and the soloists always glowing and perfect as they should be in such an important performance.